GDQuest/website/content/post/2019/06/godot-ks-june-update/index.md

 {{< youtube ZWO2WiH9p9s >}}

 Lastly, we've been working on bonus content, and I've been trying to keep supporting the Krita developers, among other things.
-I'm now looking to contribute to Blender Video Sequence Editor, which we all use at GDquest.
-Contributing to Free Software is one of GDquest's goals.
+I'm now looking to contribute to Blender Video Sequence Editor, which we all use at GDQuest.
+Contributing to Free Software is one of GDQuest's goals.
 It takes time, but it hopefully benefits all of us in return.

 {{< youtube ZbnQn6h5q0g >}}

 ### We've done more, aside from videos ###

-We've worked on open [guidelines](https://github.com/GDquest/gdquest-projects/blob/master/guidelines/gdscript-guidelines.md) to improve the quality of our code and our videos.
+We've worked on open [guidelines](https://github.com/GDQuest/gdquest-projects/blob/master/guidelines/gdscript-guidelines.md) to improve the quality of our code and our videos.

 {{< youtube CGg3LAo91pY >}}